Green-Software-Foundation/patterns/docs/catalog/cloud/delete-unused-storage-resources.md

 ## Assumptions
 If we choose not to delete *ALL* storage resources because they might be needed in the future, then storing them permanently will take up a lot of unnecessary storage resources.
 A better solution would be removing idle resources, so no hardware is wasted.

-## Pros & Cons
+## Considerations
-- **PRO**: It may reduce cloud bills, as reducing idle storage resources will cost less.
+- It may reduce cloud bills, as reducing idle storage resources will cost less.
-- **CON**: We may lose access to data that might be needed in the future
+- We may lose access to data that might be needed in the future